rimonnnn/meals-app-/README.md

 ### Home

 Displays all saved meals in a clean and simple interface.
+If there are no meals saved yet, the app displays an empty home state.

 ### Add Meal